JenniferShola/TweetTweet/README.md

 - [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [x] Also added styling so color changes as user retweet/unretweet and favorite/unfavorite.
 - [x] Retweet and favorite count are formatted based on the count (i.e. 15k on the timeline view vs 15,821 on the detailed expansion, etc).
-- [ ] When composing, you should have a countdown in the upper right for the tweet limit.
+- [x] When composing, you should have a countdown in the upper right for the tweet limit.
+(I did lower left since that's in the current mobile app)
-- [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [ ] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
+- [x] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,

 ## Video Walkthrough